Godavari Arch Bridge: Design aspects

 The superstructure of the bridge is of the bow-string girder type.
 While designing, the projected speed for the trains was taken as 160 km per hour.
 Taking into consideration the cyclonic conditions, the wind speed considered without live load was 200 km per hour, and with dead load the speed considered was 158 km per hour.
 As the location of the bridge is in the Seismic Zone I, seismic load has not been accounted for in the design.

 The bridge is designed to run trains at a speed of 160 mi per hour and is designed to withstand wind speed of 200 mi per hour during cyclonic storms that are anticipated in and around Rajahmundry.

 Arches

 The arches are designed to share 80% of the dead load and live load transferred from the hangers and thus a plays a critical role of relieving the flexural and shear stresses on the girder.
 Twelve sinking supports are provided at each hanger location connecting with the girder.

 Hangers

 Each span of the bridge has 24 hangers, which are further divided into six types depending on their length.
-Each Dina Hangar is made of 49 high tensile steel wires of 7 mm diameter each.
+Each Dina Hanger is made of 49 high tensile steel wires of 7 mm diameter each.
 These wires run parallel to each other and are encased in a high tensile polythene pipe, which is cement grouted.